 In contrast to common sales tactics, Raskin advises not to start by pointing out your prospects’ problems–this can cause them to get defensive.
 Instead, start by naming one major, relevant shift in the world that creates high stakes and a sense of urgency.

 Why should they care?
 How is it relevant to them?
 Answer these questions when naming the change.

 This tactic gets (and keeps) your prospect's attention while also inspiring them to think about how this change affects them and what they can do about it.
 Once you’ve laid this groundwork, they will likely be more open to hearing how your product or service can help them navigate these changes later in your pitch.

 Example: As an agent in the life and health insurance field, a couple of ways you can use this probably come to mind.
 If you’re a benefits professional, you might highlight the shift to virtual offices and how employers are now looking for different benefits like telehealth services or expanded EAP benefits to support, retain, and meet the needs of virtual employees.

 2. “Show There’ll Be Winners and Losers”

-- “That adapting to the change you cited will likely result in a highly positive future for the prospect; and
+- “Adapting to the change you cited will likely result in a highly positive future for the prospect; and

-- That not doing so will likely result in an unacceptably negative future for the prospect”
+- Not doing so will likely result in an unacceptably negative future for the prospect.”

 3. “Tease the Promised Land”

-“Over lunch, I asked my friend Tim to articulate his Promised Land, and he said, ‘You’ll have the most innovative platform for ____.’
+I asked my friend Tim to articulate his Promised Land, and he said, ‘You’ll have the most innovative platform for ____.’
 Nope: the Promised Land is not having your technology, but what life is like thanks to having your technology.”
-(Insert your product/service/coverage in place of ‘technology’)

-Life is more comforting with life insurance for a married couple, especially ones with kids and debts, like mortgages.
+- Life insurance can bring peace of mind to a married couple, especially ones with kids and debts, like mortgages.

 4. “Introduce Features as ‘Magic Gifts’ for Overcoming Obstacles to the Promised Land”